-Sparebanken Møre is reliant on net interest income, which represented almost 80% of its operating income in 2009.
-However this source of earnings was negatively affected by reduced interest income from its investment activities (real estate management and Møre Boligkreditt).
-Going forward, we expect that strong competition will keep pressure on the net interest margin, particularly in the retail sector.
+Sparebanken Møre is reliant on net interest income, which represented some 70% of its operating income in 2010.
+This source of earnings improved in 2010, primarily as a result of good loan growth and reduced cost of funding.
 Fee & commission income accounted for around 12% of operating income during the year and is mainly related to fees from credit cards and loans.